truenas/documentation/content/TrueCommand/AdminGuide/Users.md

 ---
-title: "Users"
+title: "Users and Teams"
-description: "Provides information on the User screens and settings and tutorials on how to create or manage user accounts."
+description: "Describes the Users and Teams screens and has usage notes for administering TrueCommand user accounts."
 weight: 20
 aliases:
 tags: